Facts about Cockroaches

 - Some female cockroaches can mate once and stay pregnant for life.

-Cockroaches are insects.
 There are 4,600 species of cockroach of which 30 species are associated with human habitats.
-Of those 30, only four species are considered pests.
+Of those 30, and out of all of those different species only four of them are considered “pests.”
+The definition of pest is, a destructive insect that will attack crops, food, livestock, and much more.

 Cockroaches can be found as far back as 320 million years.
 The name “cockroach” comes from the Spanish word for cockroach, cucaracha, which means ‘an insect that shuns the light’.

-They are common and hardy insects and can tolerate a wide range of environments from Arctic cold to tropical heat.
+They are a common pest and are known as hardy insects (an insect that could survive a million years on Mars) and can tolerate a wide range of environments from Arctic cold to tropical heat.
 Cockroaches are abundant throughout the world and live in a wide range of environments, especially in the tropics and subtropics.
-Cockroaches can withstand extremely cold temperatures, allowing them to live in the Arctic.
+Cockroaches can withstand extremely cold temperatures, allowing them to live in even the coldest of areas.
 Some species are capable of surviving temperatures of −188 °F (−122 °C) by manufacturing an antifreeze made out of glycerol.

-Most cockroach species are about the size of a thumbnail.
-Like the termite, the cockroach has a body that is divided into a thorax of three segments.
+Most cockroach species are about the size of a thumbnail and much like the termite, the cockroach has a body that is divided into a thorax of three segments.

 Cockroaches are omnivorous scavengers and will consume any organic food source available to them.
 Although they prefer sweets, meats and starches, they are also known to consume other items such as hair, books and decaying matter.
 That’s why you’ll find cockroaches in the kitchens, food storage and prep areas of homes with infestations.